C# Program Structure#

 print: 7 10 |

-Following each line of execution of a program in the proper order of execution, carefully, keeping track of the current values of variables, will be called playing computer.
+Following each line of execution in the proper order, while carefully tracking the current values of variables, is called playing computer.
 A table like the one above is an organized way to keep track.

 The line numbering is not very exciting in a simple sequential program, but it will become very important when we get to other execution sequences.
 We start with the simple sequential numbering now for consistency, as we get used to the idea of such a table following execution sequence.